-Now think about this, think about the impression coming upon the high priest, the Sanhedrin, and go carry that clear back to the whole ministry of Christ and bring it forward.
-Bring it forward to the crucifixion.
-Bring it forward to the resurrection.
-Bring it forward to the receiving the Holy Spirit in the temple on Pentecost.
-And bring it forward to this time, and think in your mind: I wonder what these priests and these elders were thinking when the guards came in and said, 'They aren't there, but it was locked.
-We don't know what happened to them.'
+Think about the impression coming upon the high priest, the Sanhedrin, and go carry that clear back to the whole ministry of Christ and bring it forward.

+- bring it forward to the crucifixion

+- bring it forward to the resurrection

+- bring it forward to the receiving the Holy Spirit in the temple on Pentecost

+- bring it forward to this time

+Think in your mind: I wonder what these priests and these elders were thinking when the guards came in and said, 'They aren't there, it was locked.
+We don't know what happened to them'?

 "...And when they heard these words, both the high priest and the captain of the temple, and the chief priests also, were utterly perplexed as to what this could lead to....
-[God has a way of timing it right?]
-(Notice the next verse, what happened.): ...But a certain one came and reported to them, saying, 'Behold, the men whom you put in the prison are standing in the temple and teaching the people.'
-Then the captain went with the officers and brought them without violence, so that they might not be stoned; for they feared the people...
-[So God turned it around the other way.] ...And they brought them in and set them before the Sanhedrin.
+[God has a way of timing it] ...But a certain one came and reported to them, saying, 'Behold, the men whom you put in the prison are standing in the temple and teaching the people.'
+Then the captain went with the officers and brought them without violence, so that they might not be stoned; for they feared the people" (vs 24-26).
+So, God turned it around the other way!

+Verse 27: "And they brought them in and set them before the Sanhedrin.
 And the high priest asked them, saying, 'Did we not order you by a direct command not to teach in this name?
-And look, you have filled Jerusalem with your teaching, with the purpose of bringing this man's blood upon us''' (vs 24-28).
-So they understood what they had done.
+And look, you have filled Jerusalem with your teaching, with the purpose of bringing this man's blood upon us'" (vs 27-28).
+They understood what they had done.

 Now, the reason I'm going through this is because Peter gives them an opportunity to repent.
-And the key thing concerning forgiveness is that there must be first repentance.
-We'll see that a little later on.
-So God was doing this to bring a witness to them.
+The key thing concerning forgiveness is that there must be first repentance!
+God was doing this to bring a witness to them.

 Verse 29: "But Peter and the apostles answered and said, 'We are obligated to obey God rather than men.
-The God of our fathers raised up Jesus...
-[He wanted them to know that it was the God they claim to worship Who had done this.
-Not by their own power or anything that they had done.] ...
-Whom you killed by hanging Him on a tree.
-Him has God exalted by His right hand to be a Prince and Savior, to give repentance and remission of sins [or forgiveness of sins] to Israel" (vs 29-31).
-So that ties right in with Psa.
+The God of our fathers raised up Jesus..." (vs 29-30).

+He wanted them to know that it was the God they claim to worship Who had done this.
+Not by their own power or anything that they had done.

+"...Whom you killed by hanging Him on a tree.
+Him has God exalted by His right hand to be a Prince and Savior, to give repentance and remission of sins... [or forgiveness of sins] ...to Israel" (vs 30-31).
+That ties right in with Psa.
 130:4.

-Forgiveness and remission of sins comes through Jesus Christ.
+Forgiveness and remission of sins comes through Jesus Christ!
 That's why He was raised from the dead.
 That's why it's important for us to understand.
 All forgiveness must come through Christ, because He bore the sins of the world.

-Now, let's see what happened here, v 32: "And we are His witnesses of these things, as is also the Holy Spirit, which God has given to those who obey Him.'....
-[So that's also important, as we will see, concerning forgiveness.
+Now let's see what happened here, v 32: "And we are His witnesses of these things, as is also the Holy Spirit, which God has given to those who obey Him."

+That's also important concerning forgiveness.
 Because if you ask for forgiveness, as we'll see a little later on, and you don't obey Him, your forgiveness that you ask is null and void.
-Forgiveness must be followed with the appropriate works.]
-(Now instead of repenting):Now when they heard this, they were cut to the heart and took counsel to put them to death" (vs 32-33).
-Now why?
+Forgiveness must be followed with the appropriate works!

+Now instead of repenting, v 33: "Now, when they heard this, they were cut to the heart and took counsel to put them to death."
+Why?
 Because they were afraid of losing their power!